Rethinking Text-based Protein Understanding: Retrieval or LLM?: Introduction

 To answer the two questions, we recall that retrieval methods have long served as fundamental approaches in protein tasks, leveraging sequence alignment and database search techniques to identify functional and structural similarities~\citep{lee2007predicting, higdon2010modeling, eswar2006comparative}.
 These well-established methods provide a natural baseline for evaluating whether modern LLMs offer genuine advances in protein understanding or merely replicate retrieval paradigms through alternative mechanisms.
 We therefore tackle Q1 by first comparing traditional retrieval methods against LLMs.
 Surprisingly, our analysis reveals that \textit{simple retrieval-based approaches} can match or even outperform current LLMs in protein sequence understanding, challenging the prevailing view that LLMs are inherently superior in this domain.

 Through a comprehensive analysis of prevailing protein-text datasets and evaluation metrics, we identify \textit{two key limitations} in current benchmarks: (1) significant data leakage issues that compromise benchmark validity, and (2) metrics that fail to adequately capture model performance on biologically meaningful tasks.
-We systematically evaluate both fine-tuning-based and alignment-based approaches across existing datasets, revealing that MLLMs primarily generate outputs by memorizing and reproducing similar input features.
+We systematically evaluate both LLM-based and retrieval-based approaches across existing datasets, revealing that MLLMs primarily generate outputs by memorizing and reproducing similar input features.
 Motivated by our analysis and findings, we propose a more rigorous benchmark for text-based protein understanding and introduce an efficient protein knowledge retrieval system, which achieves the state-of-the-art performance in protein understanding by Retrieval-Augmented Protein Modeling (RAPM).

-Our contributions are summarized as follows: \begin{itemize}[leftmargin=10pt, noitemsep] \item We perform detailed evaluations on existing protein-text benchmarks, exposing issues related to data leakage and metric deficiencies. \item We systematically compare fine-tuned LLMs with retrieval-based methods, demonstrating that fine-tuning is unnecessary for specific tasks. \item We propose RAPM, a Retrieval-Augmented Protein Modeling framework with a dual-indexed protein knowledge database for enhancing LLM in protein understanding tasks. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=10pt, noitemsep] \item We evaluate existing protein-text benchmarks, revealing data leakage and metric limitations, and propose the new Prot-Inst-OOD dataset and Bio-Entity BLEU metric. \item We systematically compare fine-tuned LLMs with retrieval-based methods, demonstrating that fine-tuning is unnecessary for specific tasks. \item We propose RAPM, a Retrieval-Augmented Protein Modeling framework with a dual-indexed protein knowledge database for enhancing LLM in protein understanding tasks. \end{itemize}